-- reviews and amends underwriting plans and outlook as necessary; - reduces exposure to market sectors where conditions have reached unattractive levels; - purchases appropriate, cost-effective reinsurance cover to mitigate exposures; - · closely monitors changes in rates and terms and conditions; - · ensures through continuous capital management that it does not allow surplus capital to drive underwriting appetite; - holds a daily underwriting meeting to discuss, inter alia, market conditions and opportunities; - reviews output from BLAST to assess up-to-date profitability of classes and sectors; - attends a quarterly Group Underwriting and Underwriting Risk Committee meeting to review underwriting strategy; - attends a fortnightly Group RRC meeting to monitor estimated exposures to peak zone elemental losses and RDSs; and - holds regular documented meetings with regulators.
+- · reviews and amends underwriting plans and outlook as necessary; - reduces exposure to market sectors where conditions have reached unattractive levels; - purchases appropriate, cost-effective reinsurance cover to mitigate exposures; - closely monitors changes in rates and terms and conditions; - ensures through continuous capital management that it does not allow surplus capital to drive underwriting appetite; - holds a daily underwriting meeting to discuss, inter alia, market conditions and opportunities; - reviews output from the economic capital models to assess up-to-date profitability of classes and sectors; - holds a fortnightly Group RRC meeting to discuss risk and reinsurance; - holds a quarterly Group Underwriting and Underwriting Risk Committee meeting to review underwriting strategy; and - holds regular documented meetings with regulators.

-Insurance contract liabilities are not directly sensitive to the level of market interest rates, as they are undiscounted and contractually non-interest bearing.
+Insurance contract liabilities are not directly sensitive to the level of market interest rates, as they are undiscounted and contractually noninterest bearing.